oluwaseunadenuga/grc_project/README.md

 - **Produce a comprehensive report documenting my findings and outlining key recommendations to improve the organisation's cybersecurity posture:**

 ## TASKS
-- **1.Utilise various Open-source Intelligence(OSINT)tools and techniques to gather information on APT34What is their history?:**
+- **Utilise various Open-source Intelligence(OSINT)tools and techniques to gather information on APT34What is their history?:**
-- **.Apply the MITRE ATT&CK Framework to identify and categorise, to develop a comprehensive defence strategy to protect the client's networks and systems against future attacks.
+- **Apply the MITRE ATT&CK Framework to identify and categorise, to develop a comprehensive defence strategy to protect the client's networks and systems against future attacks.
-- **.Provide answers to the following questions**
+- **Provide answers to the following questions**
 - **What is their history?:**
 - **Which nation/state are they associated with?:**
 - **Do they target specific industries?:**